908: The Touch of Satan

 I’ve become Sigourney Weaver.

 Sigourney Weaver is a Hollywood leading lady who is best known for her portrayal of Ellen Ripley in the popular Alien series of horror movies.
-She has also appeared in The Ice Storm, Ghostbusters, and Working Girl, among many others.
+She has also appeared in The Ice Storm, Ghostbusters, and Avatar, among many others.

 You’re 127 years young.